docs

 Why do chiropractic claims have such high denial rates?

-Several factors compound in chiropractic billing.
-Maintenance care submitted as active treatment is the highest-volume category — an OIG audit found 82 percent of Medicare chiropractic payments reviewed were disallowable.
-Missing or incorrect AT modifier use is the most common proximate cause of that denial category.
-Beyond maintenance care, commercial payers often require prior authorization after the initial visits (typically after 6 to 10 visits), and retro-denials for authorization failures are difficult to reverse.
-Region count mismatches between the documentation and the selected CPT code are a frequent upcoding audit finding.
-And the dual cash/insurance track in many chiropractic practices creates administrative complexity that increases the likelihood of routing errors.
+Several factors compound.
+Maintenance care submitted as active treatment is the highest-volume category; an OIG audit found 82 percent of reviewed Medicare chiropractic payments disallowable, with missing or incorrect AT use the most common proximate cause.
+Commercial payers often require prior authorization after the initial visits (typically 6 to 10), and retro-denials for authorization failures are hard to reverse.
+Region-count mismatches between documentation and the selected CPT code are a frequent upcoding finding.
+The dual cash/insurance track in many chiropractic practices adds administrative complexity that raises the chance of routing errors.

 What is maintenance care and how should billing companies handle it?